wanhsiu/portfolio/src/pages/about/index.md

   of Design.

-  In her previous life she was working in fashion doing ecommerce, production and styling.
+  In her previous life she was working in fashion doing e commerce, production and styling.
 She has worked with companies such as [Hermes](https://www.hermes.com/us/en/), [Otte New York](https://otteny.com/), and [Stone and Strand](https://www.stoneandstrand.com/).

   She is currently looking for internships, full time, and freelance opportunities in graphic design.